Noble Leslie DeVotie: Career

 He was ordained as a Baptist pastor in Selma, Alabama in November 1859.
 He served as pastor at the (now demolished) First Baptist Church of Selma, built in 1850 and located on the corner of Church Street and Alabama Avenue.

 In the lead up to the American Civil War as Abraham Lincoln became the President-Elect and the secession crisis occurred, he joined the Confederate States Army as a chaplain.
 Many of his young male congregants had joined the CSA.
 He was stationed at Fort Morgan near Mobile, where he pastored many of his former congregants.
 He also pastored the Independent Blues and Governor's Guards, two Confederate companies from Selma.

 Death

 He drowned on February 12, 1861.
 As he was about to board a steamer at Fort Morgan, he made a misstep and drowned.
 He was buried at Linwood Cemetery in Columbus, Georgia.
 His funeral was conducted by Isaac T. Tichenor, with a sermon by Basil Manly, Sr.

+DeVotie was the first Alabama soldier to die in the Civil War.